-Even if you’re working with investment advisors to build your portfolio, knowing the process of how to read the fundamentals of a stock can help you be a smarter investor.
+Even if you’re working with investment advisors to build your portfolio, knowing the process of how to read the fundamentals of a stock can help you be a more thoughtful investor.

 What Is a Fundamental Analysis?

-Through this process, an investor aims to discover the true value of the asset and use that information to decide whether its current market price makes it a fair buy or sell.
-The goal is to find a stock that is currently undervalued and may grow in value over time, or to sell one that is currently overvalued.
+Through this process, an investor aims to discover the asset’s intrinsic value and use that information to decide whether its current market price makes it a fair buy or sell.
+The goal is to find a stock that is currently undervalued and may grow in value over time or to sell one that is currently overvalued.

 How Does Fundamental Analysis Work?

-Typically, the first step in using fundamental analysis is to evaluate macroeconomic factors such as the current state of the economy and the industry of the stock.
-Next, an investor looks at the company itself, by evaluating revenues, earnings, growth potential, profit margins, competitors, management, and more.
+Typically, the first step in using fundamental analysis is to evaluate macroeconomic factors, such as current economic indicators and the company’s industry.
+Next, an investor looks at the company itself by evaluating revenues, earnings, growth potential, profit margins, competitors, management, and more.